rsyncOSX/mydocsy/content/en/docs/Restore.md

 {{% /pageinfo %}}

-List of filenames with more than 10,000 lines will be truncated due to performance and poorly responding UI.
-A workaround if list of filenames are truncated, either search for filenames by filter or go for a fulle restore, `./.` A filterstring will only fetch filenames ahead of a restore, which containes the filterstring.
+List of filenames with more than 10,000 lines will be truncated due to UI performance.
+A workaround if list of filenames are truncated, either search for filenames by filter or go for a full restore by `./.`.
+A filterstring will only fetch filenames ahead of a restore, which containes the filterstring.

 {{< figure src="/images/restore/restore_filter_all.png" alt="" position="center" style="border-radius: 8px;" >}}